GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Method

 We developed \textbf{MolRec-Bench} to overcome the limitations of existing SMILES-based evaluation datasets as detailed in Section 3.2.
-This benchmark evaluates not only molecular graph structures but also complex scenarios like Markush structures. \textbf{MolRec-Bench} comprises two subsets:
+This benchmark evaluates not only molecular graph structures but also complex scenarios like Markush structures. \textbf{MolRec-Bench} comprises two subsets: (1) \textbf{MolRec-USPTO:} Based on USPTO (\cite{Rajan2020}), it includes 5,423 molecular images from USPTO patents.
+(2) \textbf{MolRec-Abb:} Derived from MolGrapher (\cite{morin2023molgrapher}), it features 9,311 molecular images with abbreviated superatoms from USPTO\_10K\_abb.
+The construction of \textbf{MolRec-Bench} is followed as the \textbf{GTR-USPTO-351K} (Section~\ref{sec:dataset_construction} and Appendix A).
+Each sample contains the original molecular image, the corrected molecular graph, and the corrected SMILES.